 Greek Language Translation

 Modern Greek has been refined over the centuries, shedding many of its predecessor’s grammatical rules, with the most recent changes coming in the 1980s with the official adoption of the monotonic Greek script in 1982.
-This means that there are now only 2 diacritic marks (or accents) used in Standard Modern Greek.
+This means that there are now only two diacritic marks (or accents) used in Standard Modern Greek.
 Based in Thessaloniki, The Centre for the Greek Language (Κέντρο Ελληνικής Γλώσσας) is a cultural and educational institution aimed at promoting, supporting and advising on the Greek language.

-Because of Ancient Greece’s role as the cradle of civilisation in Europe, Greek words have had a profound influence on the evolution of almost all European languages.
-Even English has adopted Greek words directly and through pilfering from other languages such as Latin and Arabic.
-Photograph, strategy, electricity and any -logy are all ‘Greek’ words that English has adopted.
+Because of Ancient Greece’s role as the cradle of civilisation in Europe, Greek words have had a profound influence on the evolution of almost all European languages, particularly in scientific and technical spheres.